 5. Period of time for which advertisement is required: 6.
-Details s of signs (if any) to be removed if t his application is approved: Note: orted by a photograph or photographs of the premises the proposed position for the advertisement and those stailed in point 6 above.
+Details s of signs (if any) to be removed if this application is approved: Note: This application should be supported by a photograph or photographs of the premises showing superimposed thereon the proposed position for the advertisement and those advertisements to be removed detailed in point 6 above.
 Signature of Advertiser(s): (if different from land owners) Date: